appsmithorg/appsmith-docs/website/docs/getting-started/start-building.md

 3. Rename the query to `updateUsers`.
 Click the white space below the query name for a blank query editor.

-4. Paste the below SQL update command in the query editor to save any modified data in the Form for the selected row of the **usersTable** Table back to the database.
+4. Paste the below SQL update command in the query editor to update the `users` table in the database with the details modified in the Form.

   ```sql
   UPDATE users